farrierworks/dglepm-availability-report/README.md

 * MSVS SMP

 In the context of DRF, equipment is said to be "unavailable" if it's:
-1. Grounded due to Land Materiel Assurance (LMA) issues
+1. Grounded due to LMA issues
    * DGLEPM Ops should know this intuitively due to its proximity to the LMA process
 2. Grounded awaiting zero-stock nationally-procured/centrally-managed repair parts
    * An imperfect process was devised by Capt Southcott and the DRMIS PM SME, DLEPS 6, to find this by running a number of transactions in sequence (the process needs to be further refined)